reinator/tutorial_metabarcoding/_pages/day2_Part1.md

 d- How much coverage -  in base pairs (bp) - we have taken into consideration to estimate the genome size and the reads statistics?

+Now,

+I want you to go back to the *.histo* file you have generated today, download it to your local machine and plot it on genomescope.
+Also, I want you to run asmstats on the fasta file you used to count kmers.

+e- What genomescope tells you when you try to plot a kmer histogram for just a handful of sequences? f- Looking at the asmstats result for this smaller file, how much coverage of the genome you have in this file giving the estimated genome size?

+Great.
+Now let’s look at it all together: considering the kmer plot of the large file and its statistics, we can have a good look at the kmer composition of the genome and we can see that our two peak diploid distribution seems regular.
+It seems like we have a good data set for assembly!!

+Well,

+it would be nice to check one more thing: the size distribution of our reads!

+••Imagine if we have a good genome coverage but our reads are all small?
+It would not be very useful to assemble across repeats.••